isabella232/search-promote.en-1/help/c-appendices/c-guidedsearchoutput.md

 ## Understanding a Guided Search implementation {#section_95483980930C4325BAB50A40BD47245A}

-When you begin a Guided Search implementation remember that [!DNL Adobe Search&Promote] is responsible for the Business Layer.
+When you begin a Guided Search implementation remember that [!DNL Adobe Search&amp;Promote] is responsible for the Business Layer.
 That is, the logic that surrounds what results and facets are shown to a customer at any given time.

 When you implement the Web application front end that parses and displays the results as HTML, restrict the functionality to display only.
 In other words, any server-side logic that you use to create the Presentation Layer does not make the decisions about what to present to a customer, unless it is necessary.
 The Business Rules will not work as you expect if the front-end script is altering the search results.

-[!DNL Adobe Search&Promote] maintains user state of selected search refinement options by way of the URL parameters.
+[!DNL Adobe Search&amp;Promote] maintains user state of selected search refinement options by way of the URL parameters.
 All `<link>` nodes contain the relevant parameters of the customer’s selections.
 These parameters can include breadcrumb, pagination, sort, and facet selections.
 Where applicable, `<undolink>` nodes are returned to allow a customer to “back out” of a selection.
 Facets and breadcrumbs offer these types of links.

 ## Working with the Search Server {#section_8DBEACDECD714E59BDED6315E6041B8D}